SalaitaLab/Glazier_et_al_NatureCommun2019/README.md

         6. Run the MT-FLIM_Script Script to process your MT-FLIM Data<br/>
         To perform MT-FLIM Tracking and plotting (Fig 2g and SI 14)<br/>
         1. Run the TrackPod_Script<br/>
+        2. Run the TrackCluster_Script.
+You will need to use https://imagej.net/TrackMate to perform tracking, but this script will generate a cluster mask to track and plot the final tracking results.
 Fig 3 - Codes for MFM are available at https://experiments.springernature.com/articles/10.1038/nmeth.4536 Fig 4 - First, perform steps 1 - 5 as described for Fig 2.
 Then, run MTFLIM_Script_DrugAnalysis, which will do before and after comparison of drug treated cells. <br/>
 Fig 5 - PCB analysis methods are shown in SI 22.
 To peform PCB tension analysis (per cell), run the PhotocleavableBiotin_Tension script section-by-section.
 To perform PCB protrusion analysis (per podosome), run teh PhotocleavableBiotin_Density script section-by-section.<br/>